correia55/PollMeBot/README.md

 * -m - each user may vote in multiple options;
 * -o - each option displays only the number of votes;
 * -n - users can vote in new options;
+* -e - users can vote for external users;
 * -y - confirm the creation of the poll.
 This is necessary when there's a poll with the same id or the poll limit has been reached for that server.

+Settings can be combined together, using dash (-) followed by all the desired settings.

-**Note:** the number of active polls per server is limited to 5.
-Creating a new poll when 5 other polls are already created will result in the deactivation of the oldest poll.
+**Note:** the number of active polls per server is limited to 10.
+Creating a new poll when the limit has been reached will result in the deactivation of the oldest poll.
 To prevent this, close inactive polls manually (check **Close Poll** or **Remove Poll**).

 #### Example
 !poll -n party2night "Let's party tonight?"
 Yes No "Only after midnight"